20 Healthy Sandwich Recipes That Will Make You Swoon

 Nutrition: 297 calories, 14 g fat, 2 g saturated fat, 398 mg sodium, 36 g carbs, 11 g fiber, 7 g sugars, 8 g protein

-Hummus isn't just a fun dip for carrots or celery; it's also an awesome spread that will add protein and flavor to your sandwich!
-This one is made with whole wheat bread and raw veggies like tomato, avocado, and onion—but feel free to add any of your favorites.
+Hummus isn’t just a fun dip for carrots or celery; it’s also an awesome spread that will add protein and flavor to your ‘wich!
+This healthy sandwich is made with whole wheat bread and raw veggies like tomato, avocado, and onion—but feel free to add any of your favorites.
 Getting in vital nutrients like healthy fats from avocado and vitamin C from tomato is a great way to re-energize yourself at lunch.